kadena-io/pact/docs/pact-properties.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, every property is predicated on the successful completion of
-the transaction which would contain an invocation of the function under
+the transaction which would contain an invocation of the function being
-test.
+tested.
 This means that properties like the following:

 .. code:: lisp